Cover image

 2 min read

 I was working on a React Native project that required my app to give the user a convenient way to filter payloads based on certain criteria of each field.
-I started building a data structure, then the methods to consume the data structures.
+I started building a data structure, and then the methods to consume the data structures.
 Before I knew it, I had taken on a side quest inside my app.
-Then I thought, I am basically building a rules engine inside my app.
-Why not extract it out to something a bit more abstract an potentially re-usable for others in the community.
+Then I thought, I am building a rules engine inside my app.
+Why not extract it out to something a bit more abstract and potentially re-usable for others in the community?
 This is when I decided to build rules-engine-ts.

-So in order to build an open source rules engine that others would want to use, there were a few criteria in my mind that had to be met.
+So to build an open-source rules engine that others would want to use, there were a few criteria in my mind that had to be met.
 Roughly speaking these were it:

-1. The data structure had to be as simple as possible, yet still being able to scale.
+1. The data structure had to be as simple as possible, yet still be able to scale.

-4. Use plain objects as opposed to classes so that the data structure could easily be serialized and deserialized and can be persisted in any type of data store.
+4. Use plain objects as opposed to classes so that the data structure can easily be serialized and deserialized and can be persisted in any type of data store.

-5. Provide as many helper functions as possible to assist the consumer with operation.
+5. Provide as many helper functions as possible to assist the consumer with the operation.

 6. Be specific with types, which meant creating lots and lots of types.